 Another actionable tip is to include a professional summary instead of an objective statement.
 This focuses on your value rather than your goals.
-Speaking of value, our next tip is about how to quantify it!

 3. Your quantified impact

+When answering the question “What do hiring managers look for?” there’s one thing you shouldn’t overlook.
 Details matter when you’re talking about your achievements.
 Nobody wants to read about how you helped increase your company’s sales unless you can provide specific benefits.
 So, instead of just noting those increased sales, try using real numbers.
 Be specific about the results that you achieved.

 Example of using metrics on a resume: